liquidcrystallized/Meiryou/README.md

 > Warning: This app is in active development.
 Do not use this unless you are a developer.
 Things WILL break and your
 > data WILL be lost.
 This warning will go away once the application reaches 1.0 status.
+> Contributors please refer to the develop branch.

 # Meiryou
 Meiryou (明瞭) is a free and open source application that helps Japanese learners acquire vocabulary by reading.